OpenLineage

 The integration follows these steps:

-1. **Provides a secure endpoint** Euno generates a unique integration key and endpoint URL for receiving OpenLineage events
+1. **Provides a secure endpoint** Euno generates a unique trigger secret and endpoint URL for receiving OpenLineage events

 2. **Accepts OpenLineage Events** The integration accepts both single events and arrays of events in standard OpenLineage format via HTTP POST